 Discover has also won praise from consumers and credit card experts for its extensive customer service and for its consumer-friendly policies.
 The Discover it chrome credit card, for example, offers somewhat lower fees than many of its competitors and it offers some of the safest terms available.
-Cardholders aren’t charged a late fee the first time they miss a payment and they won’t get hit with a massive penalty rate if they repeatedly fall behind.
+Cardholders aren’t charged a late fee the first time they miss a payment (after your first late payment, an up to $40 late fee applies) and they won’t get hit with a massive penalty rate if they repeatedly fall behind.
 Discover was also the first major credit card company to offer customers FICO® scores for free on every statement.
 The chrome card doesn’t offer very many standard credit card perks, such as car rental insurance or extended warranty, though, so it’s not the best choice to use as your only card.

 A potentially hefty APR

 The biggest downside to the Discover it chrome card is its extensive variable APR, which could run as high as 22.99 percent, depending on your credit history.
 Cardholders with the best credit scores may be offered a variable APR as low as 11.99 percent, which is much lower than average for a cash back card.
 For example, the average cash back card charges around 17 percent in interest.
 But because Discover advertises such a wide range of APRs, you could get hit with a much higher rate than you were expecting.

 Discover it chrome vs. Discover it® Cash Back